 SAT Test Preparation:

-Axios tutors provides highest quality SAT test prep to Pittsburgh area students.
 The SAT is used by colleges and universities as part of their admission requirements.
-It is also used to determine scholarship eligibility.
-The test is designed to measure a student’s reading, writing and math reasoning skills.
+It is also used to determine NCAA and scholarship eligibility.
+The test is designed to measure language skills (Reading and Writing) and Math reasoning skills.